Israel launches airstrikes on Yemen a day after Houthi rebels strike Israeli airport

-JERUSALEM — JERUSALEM (AP) — Israel’s military targeted Houthi rebels in Yemen’s Red Sea city of Hodeida with a punishing round of airstrikes, a day after the Iranian-backed rebels launched a missile that hit Israel’s main airport.
+JERUSALEM — JERUSALEM (AP) — Israel’s military targeted Houthi rebels in Yemen’s Red Sea province of Hodeida on Monday with a punishing round of airstrikes, killing at least one person and wounding 35.
+The strikes came a day after the Iranian-backed rebels launched a missile that hit Israel’s main airport.

 The rebels’ media office said at least six strikes hit the crucial Hodeida port Monday afternoon.
-Other strikes hit a cement factory in the Bajil district in Hodeida province, the rebels said.
+Other strikes hit a cement factory in the Bajil district, located 55 kilometers (34 miles) northeast of Hodeida city, the rebels said.
+The extent of damage at the two facilities wasn’t immediately clear.

-The Israeli military said more than 20 Israeli fighter jets took part in the operation, dropping more than 50 munitions on dozens of targets.
+The Israeli military said more than 20 Israeli fighter planes took part in the operation, dropping more than 50 munitions on dozens of targets.

+Hodeida residents said they heard explosions at the port, with flames and smoke seen rising over the area.
+Ambulance sirens were also heard across the city, they said.

+“It was very strong,” Ahmed Saleh, who lives close to the port, said of the explosions.

 On Sunday, the Houthis launched a missile from Yemen that struck an access road near Israel’s main airport, briefly halting flights and commuter traffic.
 Four people were lightly injured.
 It was the first time a missile struck the grounds of Israel’s airport since the start of the war.